-62. Plaintiff further seeks a Declaratory Judgment to affirm that the Civil Authority Orders trigger coverage under the Policy.

-63. Plaintiff further seeks a Declaratory Judgment to affirm that the Policy provides coverage to Plaintiffs for any current and future closures of businesses such as Plaintiff's in Lee County due to physical loss or damage from the Coronavirus and that the Policy provides business income coverage in the event that Coronavirus has caused a loss or damage at the Covered Property.

-64. Plaintiff does not seek any determination of whether the Coronavirus is physically in or at the Covered Property, amount of damages, or any other remedy other than declaratory relief.
+- 80. Plaintiff further seeks a Declaratory Judgment to affirm that the Civil Authority Orders trigger coverage under the Policy. - 81.
+Plaintiff further seeks a Declaratory Judgment to affirm that the Policy provides coverage to Plaintiffs for any current and future closures of businesses such as Plaintiff's in Mobile County due to physical loss or damage from the Coronavirus and that the Policy provides business income coverage in the event that Coronavirus has caused a loss or damage at the Covered Property. - 82.
+Plaintiff does not seek any determination of the amount of damages or any other remedy other than declaratory relief.